 - Elbows should be at the side.

 - Feet should be flat on the floor with the thighs parallel with the floor.

-If patients have a standing work station or perform other sorts of sitting or driving tasks, make sure that one side of the body is not constantly rotated more than the other side, and that there is as much symmetry in repetitive tasks as possible.
+If a person has a standing workstation or performs other sorts of sitting or driving tasks, make sure that one side of the body is not constantly rotated more than the other side.
+It is beneficial to have as much symmetry as possible in both static and repetitive tasks.

-Persistent movements to one side or constant rotation of the neck and back to the same side can often aggravate joints and soft tissues causing neck and back pain.
-Some patients can develop poor posture of the head, neck, and shoulders through repetitive work tasks and/or poor sitting habits.
+Persistent movements to one side or constant rotation of the neck and back to the same side can aggravate joints and soft tissues causing neck and back pain.
+It is also possible to develop poor posture of the head, neck, and shoulders through repetitive work tasks and/or poor sitting habits.

 In This Article: